Home | About

 - Make our staff aware of environmental modifications and accommodations that individuals with disabilities may need.

-We are very excited to announce Commonwealth Autism’s acquisition of Good Foods Grocery Store in Stony Point.
-This step aligns with our mission to foster inclusivity and support within the community, and brings us closer to beginning our workforce development program for autistic individuals seeking employment and training.
-To learn more, check out the article on BizSense linked below.
+We are very excited to have Good Foods Grocery Store in Stony Point as part of the Commonwealth Autism family!
+This union aligns with our mission to foster inclusivity and support within the community, and offers an ideal location to pioneer our workforce development program for autistic individuals seeking employment and training.

 Help us advance our mission.